Kotkoa/kotkoa/README.md

 Hello! 👋

-I am a Fullstack Engineer with over five years of experience in UI development, specializing in React, TypeScript, GraphQl API, and modern web technologies.
+I am a Fullstack Engineer with over five years of experience in UI development, specializing in React, TypeScript, GraphQl/REST API, and modern web technologies.
 I enjoy building visually compelling web applications and the flow of turning Figma designs into pixel-perfect UI.
-My expertise spans web apps at fin-tech and securities, where I have worked on integrating GraphQL APIs seamlessly into robust frontend solutions.
+My expertise spans web apps at fin-tech and securities, where I have worked on integrating GraphQL APIs seamlessly into robust frontend solutions

 I have a proven track record of collaborating with international teams, working remotely, and contributing to both enterprise and startup environments.
-Based in Spain, I am open to hybrid collaboration and occasional travel.
+Based in Spain, I am open to hybrid collaboration and occasional travel

-Outside of work, I am passionate about photography, sailing, and inspiring my approach to life and development.
+Outside of work, I am passionate about photography, sailing, and inspiring my approach to life and development

-- 🌱 I’m currently learning Spanish (A2), aiming to reach B2 by the end of 2025.
+- 🌱 I’m currently learning Spanish (A2), aiming to reach B2 by the end of 2025

 ## 💻 Tech Stack